aSheffer/CDN/README.md

 In time step t we feed the query t'th word to the Grounder and its output to A's RNN cell.
 But at each iteration, before activating A, we feed the un-edited query to the Grounder, A uses an attention mechanism over these un-edited outputs.
 A will then decide on an action and the Grounder will act as explained above.<br><br>

 Note that A does not 'see' any of the words nor any of the possible sub-images.
-This means that A can't learn a good languish model nor does it know anything on the Grounder's task (since it doesn't 'see' the 'labels'), therefore A can't learn how to attentionally interfere the Grounder from learning a good languish model.
+This means that A can't learn a good languish model nor does it know anything on the Grounder's task (since it doesn't 'see' the 'labels'), therefore A can't learn how to intentionally interfere the Grounder from learning a good languish model.
 Actually, the only thing A can learn is to recognize overfitting patterns by looking at the Grounder outputs features, so A might give us some insight on how the Grounder works considering the huge variance in both vision and languish.

 # Baseline